yingyulou/itertools/README.md

 # itertools
 Partial implementation of the Python itertools module.

-To use this module, simply include the "itertools.hpp" herader file:
+To use this module, simply include the "itertools.hpp" header file:

     # include "itertools.hpp"